jeremysquires/bankstate/README.md

 All the other fields can be mapped to "Don't Care"

+TIP: There is time to be spared in MoneyManagementEX in doing the following:

+1. Import the CSV
+2. Delete all the imported records
+3. Tools, Organize Payees, set the Default Category for each Payee
+4. Re-import the same CSV again (with the default category set correctly)

 For HomeBank users:

+1. Import resulting CSVs into MoneyManagementEX (use the speedy method above)
+2. Export as QIF
-Import resulting CSVs into MoneyManagementEX, export as QIF, then import into HomeBank as HomeBank has their own CSV format, but MMEX can handle arbitrary CSV formats.
-Not sure about GnuCash/GnuAccounting/Quicken/QuickBooks ...
+3. Import into HomeBank
+   - HomeBank has their own CSV format, but MMEX can handle arbitrary CSV formats.